<<< Home cockpit - Planning and building

 I don't think you will have several cockpits in your house, but even if you will, you don't need to make a removable switch panel and carry it between two cockpits, right?

 .
-Try to optimize input wiring (switches, buttons, encoders), groupping them and placing multiplexers right near of this group.Example:
+Try to optimize input wiring (switches, buttons, encoders), grouping them and placing multiplexers right near this group.